 The National Young Mathematicians’ Awards are the only team maths competition for primary schools in the UK.
 The competition, now in its eighth year, is run in conjunction with the NRICH project at the University of Cambridge and is designed to inspire and challenge talented mathematicians from across the UK.

 The competition consists of three rounds.
 The first is a regional knock out undertaken at an Explore Learning centre.
 This year it will take place on 8th or 9th November 2017.
 Winners go through to the Semi-Final, which will be held on 29th November 2017, where school teams battle it out against other top schools in their region to try and win a space at the Grand Final taking place at the University of Cambridge on 13th December 2017.

 Every year we invite an inspirational mathematician to be an ambassador for our National Young Mathematicians’ Awards.
-Last year, we were delighted that Stefan Gates is involved with this years’ competition and will be presenting the trophy to the winning team!
+Last year, we were delighted that Stefan Gates got involved with the competition and presented the winners’ trophy to Bilton Junior School!
 Stefan has made sixteen TV series and is an author of six books including ‘Gastronaut’ and ‘Incredible Edibles’.
 He is an advocate of the importance of maths, as discussed in his BBC show ‘Ecomaths’ where he shows how maths is used in the real world to help create a sustainable future.

 Stefan Gates said: “I’m was delighted to team up with Explore Learning for their National Young Mathematicians’ Awards.
-I am so excited to see some of the nation’s best young minds at work.
+It was exciting to see some of the nation’s best young minds at work.
 To be brilliant at maths is an invaluable skill and this competition is a fantastic way of encouraging more children to develop those skills and enjoy their talent.”